Guildford Castle: Construction and development

 After the Battle of Hastings in 1066 William led his army to Canterbury and then sacked towns along the Pilgrims' Way, including Guildford.
 Later William, or one of his barons, built Guildford Castle.
-There is no record of it in the Domesday Book so construction probably started after 1086.
+There is no record of it in the Domesday Book of 1086, so construction probably started after that date.

 First to be built at the Castle would have been the motte (a mound) around which was a ditch and a bailey protected by a wooden palisade.
 The bailey's boundary would have run along Castle Street, South Hill, what is now Racks Close and parallel with Quarry Street (although slightly to the east).
-If it followed a typical Norman design the bailey would have been divided with a palisade, into two parts the outer and inner bail.
+If it followed a typical Norman design the bailey would have been divided with a palisade into two parts, the outer and inner bailey.
 The inner bailey would have encompassed the motte on which a wooden keep would have been built as a look-out post for the soldiers stationed there.